guhur/cours-react/cours/states.md

     this.state = {
       count: 0
     };
-   this.incrementCount.bind(this); // on lie this interne et this externe }
+   this.incrementCount = this.incrementCount.bind(this); // on lie this interne et this externe
+  }

   incrementCount() {